S-Spiegl/bank-tech-test/README.md

 ![diagram](public/images/diagram.png)

 Instructions:
 A user can use the program to deposit or withdraw money to/from a bank account.
 You cannot withdraw more than you have in the account.

-To run the program, run the following in node: const Bank = require('./bank') const bank = new Bank
+To run the program, run the following in the terminal inside the program folder: npm install

+Then enter the following in node: const Bank = require('./bank') const bank = new Bank

+Now you can add money, withdraw money and view a statement.

 Add money using bank.deposit(funds) e.g. bank.deposit(100)

 Withdraw money using bank.withdraw(funds) e.g. bank.withdraw(100)

 print a statement using the printStatementWithDate() function, e.g. bank.statement.printStatementWithDate()